Environmental Design & Spray Foam Insulation

-Spray foam insulation is a total building performance solution that contributes to LEEDv3 legacy credits, including new LEEDv4 credits, in the following categories:
+A total building performance solution that contributes to a more sustainable future, spray foam insulation can contribute to LEEDv3 legacy credits as well as LEEDv4 credits, in your net zero ready designs in the following categories:

 - Energy and Atmosphere